WhiteHatDAO/Smart-Contract-Security-Audits-by-White-Hat-DAO/README.md

 A smart Contract Security Audit has been done on CCNFT ( https://carboncollectiblenfts.com/ ) by White Hat DAO.
 Report delivered on 11th of March 2022.

 A smart Contract Security Audit has been done on Fragments NFT (https://fragmentsnft.xyz/ ) by White Hat DAO.
 Report delivered on 26 th of April 2022.

+A smart Contract Security Audit has been done on Fragments NFT (https://whitehatdao.com/ ) by White Hat DAO community member.
+Report delivered on 27/07/2023.